"Serving Our Community by Sharing Christ's Love"

 Welcome to Grace Lutheran Church.
 It is a pleasure to have you visit us.
 Central to our congregation is the resurrection of our Lord and Savior Jesus, a gift to us of God’s guarantee of everlasting life through faith in Jesus Christ.
-As we work toward calling our next settled pastor, some things do not change about who we are and why we are a Christian Church.
 As part of The Lutheran Church-Missouri Synod we continue to conform our teaching to the canonical books of the Old and New Testaments and the Lutheran Confessions as written in the Book of Concord of 1580.

 |Tom Micone, Head Elder|